-- 1. Turn the CD player on. - Press the SONG LIST button to turn song list on.
-S-LIST will appear on the display. - Press the SEEK SCAN arrows to select the desired track to be deleted. - 4.
-Press and hold the SONG LIST button for two seconds.
-When SONG LIST is pressed, one beep will be heard immediately.
-After two seconds of continuously pressing the SONG LIST button, two beeps will be heard to confirm that the track has been deleted.
+- 1. Turn the CD player on. - Press the song list button to turn song list on.
+S-LIST will appear on the display. - Press either SEEK arrow or turn the tune knob to select the desired track to be deleted. - Press and hold the song list button for two seconds.
+Release the button when SONG REMOVED appears on the display.